Foster a Child, Foster a Future

 Meichelle was assigned two young brothers and followed them through seven placements in her first year as a CASA.
 Imagine these little children moving seven times in one year, living with strangers and having no family and friends to count on.
 That is what Jack and Sam experienced right here in Santa Barbara County.
 Their emotional, physical, and psychological health deteriorated.
 Meichelle realized that there had to be a better way, and now there is.

-Angels Foster Care F.A.Q's
+Visit Angels Foster Care F.A.Q's to learn more

 The Angels Foster Care model is different from traditional foster care in the following ways: